 27 Apr Tbilisi to Yerevan by Bus: The Cheapest Way to Travel to Armenia

 Bus is not my preferred form of transport.
 Actually, it is the type of transport I avoid like the plague.
 But, when I travel from Tbilisi to Yerevan, I always prefer to travel by bus.
 Going from Tbilisi to Yerevan by bus, or marshrutka (a minibus still prevalent in many former-Soviet states), is cheaper, faster, and allows you to witness spectacular views along the way.
-And while marshrutka rides can be my nemesis (people PLEASE turn off ringtones, keyboard noises, and spit out the sunflower seeds… I don’t know what it is with people needing to be so accessible at all times over this way), they almost always leave me with an interesting story later on or, if I am lucky, a new friend.
+And if you’re traveling to Georgia on a budget, you will like this cheaper option.
+While marshrutka rides can be my nemesis (people PLEASE turn off ringtones, keyboard noises, and spit out the sunflower seeds… I don’t know what it is with people needing to be so accessible at all times over this way), they almost always leave me with an interesting story later on or, if I am lucky, a new friend.
 This trip takes about six hours once you leave Tbilisi.
 This is how to get from Tbilisi to Yerevan by bus… and some tips for making the journey from Georgia to Armenia.

 TABLE OF CONTENTS